 There has always been a strong musical tradition at St Bride’s, and choral music is a vital and valued part of the life of our church.
 Our services involve the singing of a Mass setting every Sunday, together with motets that reflect the seasons of the church year.
 Hymns, psalms and various shorter liturgical items are also important parts of our services.
-The choir is a friendly, dedicated and talented group of voluntary singers, together with up to six choral scholars (we currently have three choral scholars).
+The choir is a friendly, dedicated and talented group of voluntary singers, together with up to six choral scholars.
 Singers come from a range of backgrounds and are drawn together by a love of singing sacred music in its liturgical context.

 What do we sing?

-We sing at the Choral Eucharist every Sunday and for a service of Choral Evensong and Benediction on the third Sunday of every month (except during July and August).
-As well as the popular carol services at Advent and Christmas we sing for weekday services such as Ash Wednesday and Maundy Thursday.
-In recent years we have celebrated the feast of Corpus Christi with members of other choirs, singing masses by Widor and Vierne.
+You can view the current Music Lists here: we sing at the Choral Eucharist every Sunday and for a service of Choral Evensong and Benediction on the third Sunday of every month (except during July and August).
+As well as the popular carol services at Advent and Christmas, we sing for weekday services such as Ash Wednesday and Maundy Thursday.
+In recent years we have celebrated the feast of Corpus Christi with members of other choirs, singing masses by Widor and Vierne, and on Easter Day we sing a Haydn or Mozart mass, accompanied by a string trio.
 Our repertoire covers Renaissance Masses and motets by Byrd and Palestrina to Viennese Masses by Mozart and Haydn and more modern settings by Darke and MacMillan.
 Our liturgy also involves the singing of plainsong and Anglican chant week by week.
-See our Music List page for details.
+Please see our Music List page for details.

-There are currently three choral scholarships still available, worth up to £1000 per annum, for those under the age of 25 and/or in full-time education.
-St Bride’s offers a fantastic grounding in choral singing and general musicianship, and a choral scholarship is ideal preparation for a university choral scholarship or further musical study.
+St Bride’s offers excellent development opportunities in choral singing and general musicianship.
+Choral Scholarships to the value of £800 per annum are available for those under the age of 25 and/or in full-time education, and Junior Choral Scholarships to the value of £400 per annum are available for school pupils, offering an ideal preparation for a university choral scholarship or further musical study.
 Opportunities are also available for those who wish to develop their organ playing or conducting skills within the context of the liturgy.
-Further details are available from the Organist and Choirmaster Mark Browne (firstname.lastname@example.org).

 Follow us: @StBridesChoir